“Why I’m Walking Away From Teaching”

 Administrators must empower their teachers, treat them as professionals, and encourage them to grow and reflect by collaborating with others.
 They must respect and be respected by teachers, students, and parents.

 Additionally, administrators must identify and empathize with the harsh realities of the teacher/family balance.
 This is something that I value more and more now that I am not only a teacher, but a mom to two young children.
-Without administrative support, it becomes more likely that teachers will turn to other professions.
+Administrators who forget what it’s like in the daily trenches of teaching will most likely lose touch with their teachers, and without administrative support, it becomes more likely that teachers will turn to other professions.

 In asking teachers what they value most in terms of job satisfaction, a study by Inman concluded that 70% of teachers valued collegiality over daily working conditions and job security within their first ten years of experience (2004).